totaljs/flowstreamcomponents/tests/readme.md

 **Status**:

-To change component's status use `test.status(status)`.
-Current status of component is stored in `test.currentStatus` (Don't mutate this property directly, use `status` method instead).
-When status is changed (from test but also from component method) delegate `test.onstatus` or `onStatus` with new status is triggered.
+When status is changed (from test but also from component method) delegate `test.status` with new status is triggered.
+Current status of component is stored in `test.currentStatus` (Don't mutate this property directly).

 ## Handlers